MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-limitations.md

 ## System limits on processing rules

 Data Activator allows you to alert others in your organization or kick off workflows when specific conditions defined on time series data are met.
-Based on how the condition for a rule has been defined, the system might need to evaluate the rule over an amount of stored data to run your rule.
+Based on the defined rule condition, the system might need to evaluate the rule over an amount of stored data to run your rule.
 For the system to continue to function well for all users, there is a limit to the total amount of data that can be processed.
 This helps Data Activator retain the resources it needs to process data and rules successfully.

 ### Limits on Power BI rules built on timestamped data

 When creating a rule on a Power BI visual, Activator looks at the underlying data in Power BI’s semantic model.
-The following limits are on rules that have been built on visuals where the underlying data includes timestamps.
+The following limits are on rules built on visuals where the underlying data includes timestamps.

 #### Data volume

 Volume-based limits differ based on a few different factors.
 One factor is whether the rule is built on an event or attribute and conditions are defined only based on the current received event (stateless).
 Another is whether the rule requires historical data as well (stateful).
-Rules exceeding the following limits may be stopped by Data Activator.
+Data Activator may stop rules that exceed the following limits.
 |Rule that:  |Maximum number of rows added per hour  |
 |---------|---------|
 |Does not preserve the state of an object ID (rules built on events)     |6,000         |